Do you know what your bank does with your money once you give it to them?

 The company’s differences start an option for customers to set their own fees on bank or investment accounts (or choose to pay the bank nothing at all).
 “At the core of the business model for most financial institutions is the fact that they’re doing better when their customers are doing worse,” says Aspiration founder and CEO Andrei Cherny, who previously helped Elizabeth Warren establish the Consumer Financial Protection Bureau as a financial fraud prosecutor.
 “Their interests are in having their customers have more overdraft fees.
 More late fees, more service fees.
 That’s how they make money, and that’s fundamentally broken.”

 Since the bank was founded in 2015, it has added more than 1.5 million customers, some of whom are drawn by the fact that the company is selective in how it invests customer deposits.
 “We live in a time where more and more people are thinking about their own personal responsibility to the planet, to the issues facing their community and their country,” Cherny says.
 “And these big financial institutions are too often part of the problem rather than part of the solution.
 When you’re depositing your money at most of them, those deposits are being used to fund the oil and gas pipelines that are killing the planet and the gun manufacturers whose products are killing innocent people.”
-Aspiration instead puts its deposits into a list of companies its vetted for sustainable practices.
+Aspiration instead puts its deposits into a list of companies it’s vetted for sustainable practices.

 The company also encourages customers to support responsible businesses themselves; Aspiration’s debit card offers extra cash-back rewards for purchases made at businesses that it gives a higher social-impact score, and account holders also get their own impact measurement score that tracks how their spending is affecting people and the planet.
 Purchases at businesses in a smaller “conscience coalition,” including Warby Parker and Toms, earn even higher rewards.